A home fire can be one of the most devastating disasters. Take these fire prevention steps now to protect your home and family.

 - Close outside attic, vents, windows, and doors.

-- If you leave your home, close inside doors to prevent drafts and the spread of fire.
+- If you leave your home, close inside doors to prevent drafts.

-- If you have a fireplace, open the damper but close the fireplace screen.
+- Open the damper but close the fireplace screen if you have a fireplace.

-- Shut off gas or any propane/fuel source.
+- Shut off the gas or any propane/fuel source.